 For a new user, the default conferencing toll numbers is assigned based on the Usage Location set in the Microsoft 365 administration center of the user when the user is enabled for the Audio Conferencing service.
-If there's a toll number in the conference bridge that matches the country of the user, that number will be automatically assigned as the default toll number of the user.
+If there's a toll number in the conference bridge that matches the country/region of the user, that number will be automatically assigned as the default toll number of the user.
 If there isn't one, the number that's defined as the default toll number of the conference bridge will be assigned as the default toll number of the user.

 Once the user is enabled for the Audio Conferencing service, the default toll and toll-free phone numbers of the user can be changed by the tenant administrator from their initial values as needed.

 Set or change the default audio conferencing phone number for users in Powershell using the TeamsAudioConferencingPolicy cmdlet